MahamadShah/my_portfolio/README.md

 # npm run sass
 in the root folder.

-# Link to the view my portofolio below:
+# Link to the view my portfolio below:
 https://mahamadshah.github.io/my_portfolio/